Using a VPN sounds interesting, isn’t it? But there are many service providers and choosing a suitable one can be difficult.

 ExpressVPN is the best VPN New Zealand users can consider if you want a trouble-free service over other things.
 The download speed it offers is better than others and also is reliable.
 With the premium service it provides, you also get to use the Internet without any data caps.
 The user interface is simple and is easy-to-use.
 With its military-grade encryption, your connection is completely private, and you can access the Internet with full anonymity.
 Not only this, it keeps minimal activity logs.

-They have an excellent customer support and also offer a 30-day money-back guarantee if you don’t want their service.
+They have excellent customer support and also offer a 30-day money-back guarantee if you don’t want their service.
+(Read our ExpressVPN Review)

 Next in line is PureVPN, the VPN provider based in Hong Kong.
 It has an impressive network of over 750 servers present in 141 countries.
 With so many servers around, you can easily find one nearest to you.
 Closer the server, higher is the speed you will receive.
 There is no free trial, but it offers a 7-day money-back guarantee.
 The price is fair too.